vladvoicux64/mercaptanpy/README.md

 - the SERVER_IP variable, to the IP of your server, example is a local IP I used in development;
 - optionally, the SOCKS_PORT variable to the port you wish to use for the SOCKS5 server;
 - if encountering desync issues, or failed connections, try lowering the speed of the tunnel by increasing the values of the *_WAIT variables;
+- the DNS_PORT variable, if you use a DNS port other than the standard;

 (*) - failure to match the two variables' values will result in the tunnel not working.